mytourist/api-documentation/availability.md

 # Availability
 When you want to check the availability of a specific date range with the calculated total price (logies) for you can take the `Availability check` endpoint.
 After calling you have enough data to push a <a href="bookings.html">booking</a>.

-> NOTICE: When you want the availability and price per day for like calendar purposes you'll take the `Availability calendar results` endpoint.
+> NOTICE: When you want the availability and price per day for like calendar purposes you'll take the [Fetch the calendar data](calendar.html#fetch-the-calendar-data) endpoint.

 >This endpoint is an fully cached results, the cache will refresh after a change took place in your account.
 It may take a few minutes to implement those changes into the cache.

-## Availability based on arrival and departure date
-To check the availability on a single or all `roomtypes` in a specific date-range.
+This endpoint checks the availability on a single or all `roomtypes` in a specific date-range.
 The API will always return the number of available `rooms` in this `roomtype`.
 The API will also return some additional information about your roomtype to prevent extra API calls to the roomtype endpoint.
 Inside each `roomtype` you will find the price rates.

-You can use the preferred [roomtype](roomtypes.html) and [price-rate](price-rates.html) to create a booking on this date-range (when available).
+You can use the preferred [roomtype](roomtypes.html) and [price-rate](price-rates.html) information from this result to create a booking on this date-range (when available ofcourse).

 **GET** `https://app.mytourist.cloud/api/v1/availability?arrival={DATE}&departure={DATE}`